security-summer-school/.github/profile/README.md

 ### Develop and Contribute

-If you want to contribute to Security Summer School, join us here:

-- [Github](https://github.com/security-summer-school): Development takes place here!
+If you want to contribute to Security Summer School, join us on [Github](https://github.com/security-summer-school): development takes place here!

 You can find out how to contribute to these docs in our [Contribution Guidelines](https://security-summer-school.github.io/docs/contribution-guidelines/).